 Jersey has its own distinct characteristics, based on its status as a British Crown Dependency that geographically is part of France.
 Some of these characteristics are well documented, but others are not.
 There is also a lack of basic information is a readily accessible form.
 This series of papers aims to meet the need for such information.
 The papers are brief, no more than 6,000 words, stand-alone and include references and sources of further information.
 It is hoped that they will be useful to those who need to study aspects of Jersey and more generally as a source of information.
 The papers will be regularly updated and other papers will be added to the series.

-Paper 2 Jersey's Constitution and Political System describes Jersey constitutional position as a British Crown Dependency and its internal system of government.
+Jersey's Constitution describes Jersey constitutional position as a British Crown Dependency.

-Jersey's Economy describes the structure of the Jersey economy, noting in particular the importance of finance centre activity, which accounts for nearly 40% of economic activity.
+Jersey's Economy describes the structure of the Jersey economy, noting in particular the importance of finance centre activity, which accounts for 37% of economic activity.